zehrakanberoglu/DSA210-Term-Project/README.md

 - Contrary to initial assumptions, overall daily phone screen time did not significantly correlate with either study duration or the number of distractions during study.
 This highlights the importance of distinguishing between active distraction and passive usage when analyzing screen time.
 - The number of weekly exams was moderately and positively associated with increased study time.
 This confirms the expectation that academic workload drives longer study efforts.
 - Interestingly, no meaningful relationship was found between phone time and distraction frequency, suggesting that high screen time alone doesn't necessarily lead to more interruptions during focused work.
 - A simple machine learning model was also implemented to predict daily study sessions based on behavioral and contextual factors.
-The model demonstrated strong predictive power, reinforcing the idea that phone usage, study duration, and academic pressure can together serve as reliable indicators of study behavior.
+The model demonstrated strong predictive power, reinforcing the idea that phone usage, study duration, and exam number can together serve as reliable indicators of study behavior.